Smitakshigupta/AllState-Claims-Severity-Project/README.md

 In this project, AllState wants to create a robust algorithm so that it can accurately predict the loss from claims.

+The train and the test file is provided by the firm.

-I have completed the project in 2017.
+I completed the project in 2017.
 I plan to add/update soon.